Lagrangian mechanics

 I don’t really do physics these days, but physicists write the best introductions to variational calculus, which I do do.

 “What is the quickest path through these mountains?”
-“Where do I put mountains such that my map produces the right quickest path?”
+“Where do I put mountains such that my path is the quickest?”

 Here is a non-peer-reviewed introduction to Lagrangian mechanics from a λ-calculus guy